AllYarnsAreBeautiful/ayab-manual/docs/API.md

 Parameter value for the first line is zero and is incremented for each successive line that is requested.

-The host responds with a 28-byte message consisting of a token (CnfLine = 0x42), the requested line number, 25 bytes of needle data encoding 200 bits left-to-right in little-endian format, one byte of flag information, and a CRC8 checksum.
+The host responds with a message consisting of a token (CnfLine = 0x42), the requested line number, one byte of flag information, one byte of color information, either 15 bytes (KH-270) or 25 bytes (all other machines) of needle data encoded in little-endian format, and a CRC8 checksum.
 The least significant bit of the flag byte indicates whether the requested line is the last line of the pattern.

-**[FIXME: For the next version of the API, the length of the needle data could be reduced to 15 bytes when knitting on a KH-270 machine, which has 114 needles instead of 200.]**

-**[FIXME: Perhaps add one byte to report the yarn color (palette index) so that in future it might be possible to support the KRC1000e automatic color changer.]**